foodfight/showz/scripts/episode-34-opsschool.md

 * Why do we need an OpsSchool?
 * How can I contribute?
 * How can I attend?
+* What problem solving techniques should ops people use?
+How do we train on those?
+* How important is statistical reasoning?
+How do we teach that?
+* You gave a workshop at LISA.
+How did that go?
+What feedback did you get?

 Picks<a name="picks"></a>
 -----

+#### Avleen

+#### Patrick

+#### Carolyn

 #### Bryan